-The April-May 2010 explosive eruption at Eyjafjallajökull volcano, Iceland (63.63°N, 19.6215°W; 1666 ma.s.l.), had billion-dollar consequences for the aviation industry during its early eruptive phase on 14-18 April (Thomas and Prata, 2011) and contin-
+The April-May 2010 explosive eruption at Eyjafjallajökull volcano, Iceland (63.63° N, 19.6215° W; 1666 m a.s.l.), had billion-dollar consequences for the aviation industry during its early eruptive phase on 14-18 April (Thomas and Prata, 2011) and continues to influence flight procedures and rules in airspace contaminated by volcanic ash (ICAO, 2012).
+Extensive ice-magma interactions promoted fine ash generation during the first part of the eruption (Sigmundsson et al., 2010), and ash-laden volcanic plumes had significant consequences owing to both high column height and prevailing winds at the time (Thomas and Prata, 2011).

-- 5 ues to influence flight procedures and rules in airspace contaminated by volcanic ash (ICAO, 2012).
-Extensive ice-magma interactions promoted fine ash generation during the first part of the eruption (Sigmundsson et al., 2010), and ash-laden volcanic plumes had significant consequences owing to both high column height and prevailing winds at the time (Thomas and Prata, 2011). - 10 Eyjafjallajökull belongs to a group of volcanoes including Katla, Torfajökull and Hekla situated south of the rift-transform intersection at the junction of the Eastern Volcanic Zone and the South Iceland Seismic Zone (Sturkell et al., 2003).
 The 2010 eruption of Eyjafjallajökull can be divided into 4 distinct eruptive phases (Gudmundsson et al., 2012).
-Phase I marked the beginning of the eruption, 14 April to 18 April, and is sub- - 15 divided into 2 stages: stage 1 characterizes the first 15-17 h of eruption during which magma broke the summit ice cap, creating ash-poor, vapor-rich volcanic plumes that rose up to 9 km into the atmosphere; stage 2 began with the ejection of a dark, ash-rich plume and was typified until 18 April by pulsating explosive activity driven by magmatic and phreatomagmatic fragmentation.
-Phase II marked a decrease in explosive activ- - ity, column height and lava emission, but was characterized by intense volcanic tremor until 4 May.
-28 April was an exceptional day during Phase II when the eruption column rose to ~ 7 km height.
-Phase III, beginning on 5 May, followed a burst of deep (~ 20- 25 km) seismicity (Sigmundsson et al., 2010) and was typified by a gradual decrease in volcanic tremor but an initial increase in explosive activity driven by both magmatic - and phreatomagmatic fragmentation, generating 5 km high ash-laden plumes.
+Phase I marked the beginning of the eruption, 14 April to 18 April, and is subdivided into 2 stages: Stage 1 characterizes the first 15-17 hours of eruption during which magma broke the summit ice cap, creating ash-poor, vapor-rich volcanic plumes that rose up to 9 km into the atmosphere; Stage 2 began with the ejection of a dark, ash-rich plume and was typified until April 18 by pulsating explosive activity driven by magmatic and phreatomagmatic fragmentation.
+Phase II marked a decrease in explosive activity, column height and lava emission, but was characterized by intense volcanic tremor until 4 May; 28 April was an exceptional day during Phase II when the eruption column rose to $\sim 7$ km height.
+Phase III, beginning on 5 May, followed a burst of deep ( $\sim 20$ -25 km) seismicity (Sigmundsson et al., 2010) and was typified by a gradual decrease in volcanic tremor but an initial increase in explosive activity driven by both magmatic and phreatomagmatic fragmentation, generating 5 km high ash-laden plumes.
 Phase IV, from 19 May to 9 June, showed a progressive decline in eruptive and seismic activity (Hoskuldsson et al., 2011).